open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_ID_authentication_protocol.md

 ### Authentication data

-In the generic protocol, there's a idea that Client signs a set of information, which expresses the proof of Recipient's identity and intent to download specific Capsule information.
+In the generic protocol, there's an idea that Client signs a set of information, which expresses the proof of Recipient's identity and intent to download specific Capsule information.
 We will use the JWT standard (https://www.rfc-editor.org/rfc/rfc7519.html).
 Client will sign the following set of JWT claims with their authentication means (ID- card, Mobile-ID, Smart-ID), using the authentication key pair.

 ```json
 {